-- its students' reasonable accommodation requests; - discriminatory targeting of lending services away from Black mortgage applicants; - denial of mobile home rentals to Black applicants; - discriminatory identification requirements of prospective renters from foreign countries; - denial of an affordable housing zoning application in response to discriminatory opposition; - discriminatory concentration of affordable housing; - refusal to rent to people with mental disabilities: - discriminatory targeting of predatory loans against borrowers refinancing their mortgages; - an insurance policy limiting coverage for landlords that rent to Section 8 tenants; - a city's practice of administering housing programs that are not accessible to people with disabilities: - failure to design and construct accessible multi-family housing; and - discriminatory maintenance and marketing of bank-owned, postforeclosure properties.
+- widespread sexual harassment by a housing authority's employees; - racially restrictive bylaws of a homeowners' association; - a University's practice of denying its students' reasonable accommodation requests; - discriminatory targeting of lending services away from Black mortgage applicants; - denial of mobile home rentals to Black applicants; - discriminatory identification requirements of prospective renters from foreign countries; - denial of an affordable housing zoning application in response to discriminatory opposition; - discriminatory concentration of affordable housing; - refusal to rent to people with mental disabilities; - discriminatory targeting of predatory loans against borrowers refinancing their mortgages; - an insurance policy limiting coverage for landlords that rent to Section 8 tenants; - a city's practice of administering housing programs that are not accessible to people with disabilities; - failure to design and construct accessible multifamily housing; and - discriminatory maintenance and marketing of bank-owned, postforeclosure properties.

-A few key issues were additionally important in 2016.
+A few key issues were additionally

+important in 2016.
 The first, brought to light by recent actions by Facebook and Airbnb, involves fair housing rights in the context of social media platforms and in the shared economy.
 The second addresses the need to apply fair housing laws in counteracting the recent surge in hate crimes, harassment, and housing-related hate activity.
-And thirdly, the first round of cities and jurisdictions required to implement HUD's new Affirmatively Furthering Fair Housing rule took their initial steps in 2016, and we are in the process of learning how these requirements will help us fulfill our promise as a nation to dismantle residential segregation and promote opportunity in all neighborhoods.
+And third, the first round of cities and jurisdictions required to implement HUD's new Affirmatively Furthering Fair Housing rule took their initial steps in 2016, and we are in the process of learning how these requirements will help us fulfill our promise as a nation to dismantle residential segregation and promote opportunity in all neighborhoods.

-There are a number of ways we can better tackle housing discrimination, address segregation, and work towards a more inclusive society (Section VI).
+There are a number of ways we can better tackle housing discrimination, address segregation, and work toward a more inclusive society (Section VI).
 Among these are the following recommendations:

-- Congress and the federal government must significantly increase the level of funding for private fair housing organizations, HUD, and public enforcement agencies at the state and local level to support a large sustained effort to support existing and create additional fair housing organizations, foster systemic approaches to eliminating segregation, and address governmental and institutional barriers at local levels. - The philanthropic and corporate community must provide meaningful and substantive support for fair housing as part of a holistic approach to achieving meaningful and lasting change. - Create an Independent Fair Housing Agency or Reform HUD's Office of Fair Housing and Equal Opportunity.
+- Congress and the federal government must significantly increase the level of funding for private fair housing organizations, HUD, and public enforcement agencies at the state and local level to launch a large sustained effort to support existing and create additional fair housing organizations, foster systemic approaches to eliminating segregation, and address governmental and institutional barriers at local levels. - The philanthropic and corporate community must provide meaningful and substantive support for fair housing as part of a holistic approach to achieving lasting change. - Create an independent Fair Housing Agency or reform HUD's Office of Fair Housing and Equal Opportunity.
 A strong, independent fair housing agency could more effectively address discrimination and segregation throughout the United States.
 In the absence of such an organization, HUD should be restructured so that the Office of Fair Housing and Equal Opportunity plays a more meaningful role and functions effectively in its many important responsibilities. - Strengthen the Fair Housing Initiatives Program to support qualified, full-service nonprofit fair housing centers that provide the bulk of fair housing education and enforcement services to our nation.
-This includes funding the program at a minimum level of \$52 million. - Effectively Implement the Affirmatively Furthering Fair Housing Rule and Hold Grantees Accountable to break down barriers to opportunity and ensure that all communities are inclusive and that individuals have access to the opportunities they need to flourish. - Improve Equal Access to Credit so that individuals and communities previously denied quality credit at a fair price may have fair access to good credit that supports home ownership, small businesses, and economic growth. - Reestablish the President's Fair Housing Council to establish a multi-disciplinary approach well suited to addressing the policies and systems that have a discriminatory impact, perpetuating entrenched patterns of metropolitan segregation.
+This includes funding the program at a minimum level of \$52 million. - Effectively implement the Affirmatively Furthering Fair Housing Rule and hold grantees accountable to break down barriers to opportunity and ensure that all communities are inclusive and that individuals have access to the opportunities they need to flourish. - Improve equal access to credit so that individuals and communities previously denied quality credit at a fair price may have fair access to good credit that supports home ownership, small businesses, and economic growth.

+• Reestablish the President's Fair Housing Council to establish a multidisciplinary approach well suited to addressing the policies and systems that have a discriminatory impact, perpetuating entrenched patterns of metropolitan segregation.